SyedaMahamFahim/syedamaham.dev/README.md

 ## How to Provide Proper Attribution
 When using this project, please consider the following guidelines for proper attribution:

-Mention the original source: Clearly mention and link to the GitHub repository of this personal website project.
+- **Mention the original source:** Clearly mention and link to the GitHub repository of this website project.
-Cite the author: Attribute the work to me as the author of the project.
+- **Cite the author and contributors**: Attribute the work to me as the author of the project.
-Respect the licensing: Comply with the open-source license under which this project is shared, ensuring that your use aligns with its terms.
+- **Respect the licensing:** Comply with the open-source license under which this project is shared, ensuring that your use aligns with its terms.

 Thank you for your understanding and cooperation.
 By providing proper credit, you contribute to the promotion of open-source values and encourage the sharing of knowledge within the community.

 Your support is sincerely appreciated.